TestCentricity/testcentricity_web/README.md

 `APP_IGNORE_FRAUD_WARNING` | [Optional] Prevent Safari from showing a fraudulent website warning.
 Set to `true` or `false` `APP_NO_RESET` | [Optional] Don't reset app state after each test.
-Set to `true` or `false` `APP_INITIAL_URL` | [Optional] Initial URL, default is a local welcome page.  e.g.  `http://www.apple.com`
+Set to `true` or `false` `APP_INITIAL_URL` | [Optional] Initial URL, default is a local welcome page.  e.g.  `http://www.apple.com` `LOCALE` | [Optional] Locale to set for the simulator.  e.g.  `fr_CA`

 ### Remotely hosted desktop and mobile web browsers

 You can run your automated tests against remotely hosted desktop and mobile web browsers using the BrowserStack, CrossBrowserTesting, Sauce Labs, or TestingBot services.
-If your tests are running against a web site hosted on your local computer (localhost), or on a staging server inside your LAN, you must set the `TUNNELING` Environment Variable to `true`.
+If your tests are running against a web site hosted on your local computer (`localhost`), or on a staging server inside your LAN, you must set the `TUNNELING` Environment Variable to `true`.